ArsenChika/rsschool-cv/cv.md

 freelance projects - wherever they had the opportunity to demonstrate skills they have.
 Also it would be awesome if you add links to source code).

-PracticeChat [under development]
+PracticeChat [under development].
 Online chat for learning English.
 A real-world full-stack project with REST API and WebSockets that uses JWT- authentication.
 The Front-End part is written by using React Hooks, Redux and Redux Middlewares.

+Sticksy.js [2019 – present]
+Open-Source library for making a “sticky widget” behavior.
+Here you can see my algorithmic and programming skills in vanilla JavaScript.

+FontNinja [2017 – 2018]
+Font-organizer for Adobe After Effects with search, lter, sorting, tagging system, real-time preview, virtual- scrolling, and many other features.
+Used Inversion of Control to build for different environments.

-7. Education (including courses, seminars, lectures, online learning)
+7. Education (including courses, seminars, lectures, online learning).

 Master of Computer Science, Donetsk National University, Vinnytsia, 2017 – 2019.

-8. English (elaborate on what kind of practice you had, if any, how long it lasted and so on)
+8. English (elaborate on what kind of practice you had, if any, how long it lasted and so on).

 English – Pre-Intermediate.